WilliamRagstad/WilliamRagstad.github.io/content/posts/profunctor-optics/index.md

 ## Profunctor Optics

 So far, we have described lenses, prisms, and traversals in terms of the operations they support.
-That is useful, but it has a downside: each optic *kind* tends to have its own representation and its own composition story.
+That is useful, but it has a downside: each optic type tends to have its own representation and composition story.

 **Profunctor optics** solve this by giving a *single* representation for many optic kinds.
 Instead of saying "a lens is a getter + setter", we say: